Ming-D-BigData/CovidDataProbe/README.md

 Providing container name is optional.
 Assuming you have created a volume named "vol01" when installing Docker software.

+For Windows user, the easist way is to paste above line into CMD line prompt, after customizing container name and volume name "vol01".
+Or you can put these parameters into pop-up configuration dialog after you click "Run" in dashboard page of Docker Desktop.
+The params include port mapping from container's 8888 to local desktop's 2021, 5000 to 2020, and a volume mount path inside the container as "/home/jovyan/vol_mount".

 ###### Browse to following link on your workstation
 [http://127.0.0.1:2020](http://127.0.0.1:2020)